kevroded/matteo-the-prestige/README.md

 - Adds the help command as the bot's status
 - Shows a players vibes when requesting their stats
 - Updated the credit command to credit the bot Sakimori and SIBR as the original profile pic is not being used
+- Game history can be viewed in the same style embed as showallteams

 # matteo-the-prestige
 # simsim discord bot